ED7122 - Critical Theory and Education (2018/19)

 • introduce the students to the so called ‘linguistic turn’ in the social sciences and its implications for understanding the social reality, including school curricula and educational processes;

-The final part of the module will provide opportunities to problematize common-sense ways of looking at social reality and the role of language as a straightforward and unproblematic medium for communicating information.
-Starting by looking at some of the key ideas of Ludwig Wittgenstein, the programme will move on to engaging with the poststructuralist perspective and the so called ‘linguistic turn’ in social sciences.
-The module will conclude by looking at social constructionism and the idea of discourse and how these might be used to analyse, problematize and interrogate official policies, school curricula and various discursive practices related to education.
+The final part provides opportunities to problematize common-sense ways of looking at social reality, ideas around knowledge and education as a process by engaging rigorously with critical pedagogy.
+The module will conclude by looking at the works on critical pedagogy to analyse, problematize and interrogate official policies, school curricula and various discursive practices related to education.

 Lectures and seminars delivered, once a week, in three hours blocks in the evenings.
-These contact sessions will be accompanied by some opportunities to extend understanding and analysis of key ideas and issues in the virtual learning space for the module.
+These contact sessions will be accompanied by some opportunities to extend understanding and analysis of key ideas and issues in the virtual learning space for the module and reading some academic educational research to deepen parts of the theory.

 On completing this module, the students will be able to:

-• analysis and evaluation of the usefulness of critical theoretical perspectives in understanding the social world of education.
+• a critical essay which analyses evaluates the usefulness of critical theoretical perspectives in understanding the social world of education, whilst showing awareness of educational changes, processes or debates.

 Althusser, L. (2008) On Ideology, London: Verso.